Streaming vs Broadcasting: Types And Key Differences

 Available on basic radio devices, AM and FM stations broadcast audio content over designated frequencies.
 To reach regional and national audiences, traditional TV networks employ antennas to broadcast signals that compatible television sets may receive.

-From news and entertainment to sports and educational programming, cable TV channels provide a vast spectrum of channels by which they broadcast programs to consumers over coaxial or fiber-optic cables.
+From news and entertainment to sports and educational programming, cable TV channels offer a vast spectrum of channels that broadcast programs to consumers over coaxial or fiber-optic cables.

 Often with a subscription to either DirecTV or Dish, satellite TV channels offer access to TV broadcasts even in areas lacking cable infrastructure.